dilawer11/PriVA-C/README.md

 python3 src/scripts/PCAP2CSV.py -i data/dataset_name/
 ```

-After the PCAP files have been converted run the following command to create windows
+Since the dataset is captured in continous files of 30 minutes each we need to split it to create specific time windows around each activity (e.g 30s or 1 minute).
+So to create the windows we run the following command

 ```bash
 python3 src/scripts/CSV2Windows.py -i data/dataset_name/